Yoga Teacher Training

 Can I teach in gyms or run my own classes after completing the training?

 Yes.
-After completing the course and obtaining appropriate insurance, graduates may teach in a variety of settings including studios, gyms, community spaces, workplaces, or through private classes and workshops.
+After completing the course and obtaining appropriate insurance, graduates may teach in a range of settings, including studios, gyms, community spaces, workplaces, or through private classes and workshops.

 Many teachers begin by offering small community classes while gradually developing their teaching experience.